sachalsain/selenium-basics/README.md

 ✅ Task 3 Completed: Waits & Synchronization
 ### 📈 What I Learned from This Task
 ✔ Implemented Implicit, Explicit, and Fluent Waits
-✔ Practiced visibility, clickability, and attribute wait conditions
-✔ Implemented polling and exception handling
+✔ Practiced visibility, clickability, and attribute wait conditions ✔ Implemented polling and exception handling
 ✔ Strengthened timing control for dynamic elements

+✅ Task 4 Completed: Alerts, Frames & Window Handling
+### 📈 What I Learned from This Task
+✔ Mastered JavaScript alerts (OK, Cancel, Prompt)
+✔ Switched into iFrames and nested frames
+✔ Worked with multiple browser windows/tabs
+✔ Practiced switching back to parent frames and windows ✔ All tests fully commented for learning purposes

 ---